rakhimov/scram/doc/config_file.rst

 Configuration Files
 ###################

-In order to work with complex analysis with several input files and tailored configurations, it is more convenient to use a configuration file than command-line arguments.
+In order to analyze complex analysis models with several input files and tailored configurations, it is more convenient to use a configuration file than command-line arguments.
-Moreover, additional command-line options can be provided to override or suppress the options from a configuration file.
+Additional command-line options can be provided to override or suppress the options from a configuration file.

 The configuration file is an XML file